yks21hr/QuizIt/README.md

                 { question: "How many players are on a basketball team on the court?", options: ["4", "5", "6", "7"], answer: "5" },
-                { question: "Which country hosted the 2016 Summer Olympics?", options: ["China", "Brazil", "USA", "UK"], answer: "brazil" }, { question: "What is the maximum score in a single frame of bowling?", options: ["100", "200", "250", "300"], answer: "300" }, { question: "Which sport is played at Wimbledon?", options: ["cricket", "tennis", "rugby", "golf"], answer: "tennis" }, { question: "How long is an Olympic swimming pool (in meters)?", options: ["25", "50", "75", "100"], answer: "50" }, { question: "In which sport do you perform a 'slam dunk'?", options: ["volleyball", "basketball", "netball", "handball"], answer: "basketball" }
+                { question: "Which country hosted the 2016 Summer Olympics?", options: ["China", "Brazil", "USA", "UK"], answer: "brazil" }, { question: "What is the maximum score in a single frame of bowling?", options: ["100", "200", "250", "300"], answer: "300" }, { question: "Which sport is played at Wimbledon?”, options: ["cricket", "tennis", "rugby", "golf"], answer: "tennis" }, { question: "How long is an Olympic swimming pool (in meters)?", options: ["25", "50", "75", "100"], answer: "50" }, { question: "In which sport do you perform a 'slam dunk'?", options: ["volleyball", "basketball", "netball", "handball"], answer: "basketball" }
             ],